On Strategyproof Conference Peer Review: Negative Theoretical Results

-In other words, \WSPl requires that for each reviewer there is at least one paper (not necessarily authored by this reviewer) whose ranking cannot be influenced by the reviewer.
+In other words, \WSPl requires that for each reviewer there is at least one paper (not necessarily shares conflicts this reviewer) whose ranking cannot be influenced by the reviewer.
 As the name suggests, \SSPl is strictly stronger than \WSPl, when each reviewer has at least one paper of conflict.

-We define the notion of weak strategyproofness mainly for theoretical purposes; obviously \WSP is too weak to be useful for practical applications.
-However we show that even this extremely weak requirement is impossible to satisfy in situations of practical interest.
+We define the notion of weak strategyproofness mainly for theoretical purposes to establish negative results, since \WSP is too weak to be practical.
+However, even this extremely weak requirement is impossible to satisfy in situations of practical interest.

 We summarize our results in Table \ref{tab:all_results}.
 Recall that we show the property of group unanimity and strategyproof for \BiparCATAlgo; as the first direction of possible extension, we show in Theorem \ref{thm:neg_pu} that the slightly stronger notion of \PUln is impossible to satisfy under mild assumptions, even \emph{without} strategyproof constraints.
 Then in Section \ref{sec:neg_gu_wsp} we explore the second direction of extension, by requiring a connected $\revgraph$; we give conjectures and insights that group unanimity and weak strategyproofness is impossible under this setting.
 At last in Theorem \ref{thm:neg_pu_total} we revert to the traditional setting of social choice, where every reviewer gives a total ranking of the set of all papers $\setpapers$; we show that in this setting it is impossible for any review process to be pairwise unanimous and weakly strategyproof.